 Isn’t love also about listening, or being silent, or going the distance, sacrificing, and suffering for the good of another?
-Isn’t love also about selfless service, passionate work, exhilarating play, a dog’s affection for its human?
+Isn’t love also about selfless service, passionate work, exhilarating play, a dog’s affection for their human?
 Isn’t love also about composting waste, following traffic rules, a random act of kindness, or just being present for someone?

 Why do we spend billions trying to kill each other and Mother Earth?
 Why have all consuming work and greed garnered more respect than their opposites?
 Why do we look at skin color and fail to see the soul in it?
 Why have money and status become so important even if they have made people numb?

 We are persecuting love.
 When a man loves another, we call them immoral.
 When love happens outside of marriage, we call it scandalous.
 Why do we measure development by the amount of money being used to buy stuff that don’t really matter and not by the state of human relationships to fellow humans and non-human persons?
 Why do we decree laws that keep love from thriving?